...

 Classic country-style comfort food.
 Italian Sausages and Lentils is a recipe as old as the mountains of Italy.
 Simple, earthy flavours take the stage in this super comforting one-pot dish.

-It’s still chilly here in the Italian mountains.
+It’s starting to get chilly here in the Italian mountains.
 The stone walls of the house cool right down overnight, which means the morning is spent stoking the fire to keep us warm.
-It’s the perfect opportunity for some classic Italian cooking, and what could be better than a big, heartwarming dish of Italian Sausages and Lentils?

 Italian Lentils and Sausages